ietf-wg-cellar/matroska-specification/notes.md

 ## Default flag

-The "default track" flag is a hint for a `Matroska Player` and **SHOULD** always be changeable by the user.
-If the user wants to see or hear a track of a certain kind (audio, video, subtitles) and hasn't chosen a specific track, the `Matroska Player` **SHOULD** use the first track of that kind whose "default track" flag is set to "1".
-If no such track is found, then the first track of this kind **SHOULD** be chosen.

-Only one track of a kind **MAY** have its "default track" flag set in a segment.
-If a track entry does not contain the "default track" flag element, then its default value "1" is to be used.
+The "default track" flag is a hint for a `Matroska Player` indicating that a given track **SHOULD** be eligible to be automatically selected as the default track for a given language.
+If no tracks in a given language have the default track flag set, then all tracks in that language are eligible for automatic selection.
+This can be used to indicate that a track provides "regular service" suitable for users with default settings, as opposed to specialized services, such as commentary, hearing-impaired captions, or descriptive audio.

+The `Matroska Player` **MAY** override the "default track" flag for any reason, including user preferences to prefer tracks providing accessibility services.

 ## Forced flag

-The "forced" flag tells the `Matroska Player` that it **MUST** display/play this track or another track of the same kind that also has its "forced" flag set.
-When there are multiple "forced" tracks, the `Matroska Player` **SHOULD** determine the track based upon the language of the forced flag or use the default flag if no track matches the use languages.
-Another track of the same kind without the "forced" flag may be use simultaneously with the "forced" track, like DVD subtitles.
+The "forced" flag tells the `Matroska Player` that it **SHOULD** display this subtitle track, even if user preferences usually would not call for any subtitles to be displayed alongside the current selected audio track.
+This can be used to indicate that a track contains translations of onscreen text, or of dialogue spoken in a different language than the track's primary one.

 ## Track Operation